-Lack of transportation shall not be a deterrent to any student attending Uwharrie Green School.
+Lack of transportation shall not be a deterrent to any student attending Uwharrie Charter Academy.
 We anticipate that 80-90% of our students will travel by private motor vehicle, while 10-20% will be transported by volunteer parents or community members.
 Once enrollment is established, the school will make every effort to ensure that all students are appropriately transported.
-If necessary, we will contact PART to negotiate the necessary steps to transport students to school, and/or we will contact the local LEA to discuss contracting with them to provide our students with transportation.
+If necessary, we will contact PART (bus transit system) to negotiate the necessary steps to transport students to school, and/or we will contact the local LEA to discuss contracting with them to provide our students with transportation.